-File Storage for VPC profile
+File Storage for VPC profiles

 When you provision File Storage for VPC file shares by using the IBM Cloud console, CLI, or API, you specify capacity and performance within a file share profile.
 Available performance levels vary based on the file share size.
 All file shares are backed by solid-state drives (SSDs).